TypeX-Keyboard/android/README.md

 4. The user can view wallet info, send tokens, or perform other actions
 5. Transactions are securely signed on-device
 6. The process completes without ever leaving the current application

-## 💻 Development

-TypeX is currently under active development.
-We welcome contributions from the community.

-### Requirements

-- XCode 14+ (for iOS development)
-- Android Studio Arctic Fox+ (for Android development)
-- Solana development toolkit

 ## 📜 License